Reed Diffusers 101

 Are they safe?

-As with any product made with essential oils, it’s best to keep your diffuser out of reach of pets and small children, and to avoid placing it directly on polished or delicate surfaces without a coaster underneath.
+As with any product made with essential oils, it’s best to keep your diffuser out of reach of pets and children, and to avoid placing it directly on polished or delicate surfaces without a coaster underneath.

 What if the scent fades?